-In a Linux XFS file system, the data needed to perform a readdir operation is segregated from the index information.
+The data needed to perform a readdir operation is segregated from the index information.
 Directory data blocks can be "read-ahead" in a readdir.
 Performing read-ahead improves the readdir performance dramatically.
 Because the data needed for a readdir operation and index information are separate in a directory block, the offset in a directory is limited to 32 bits.